CamJohnson26/tech-processes/data/frontend/add-auth0.md

 * In settings, set the callback url and logout url and allowable origins to your site's url in application settings, and also http://localhost:3000.
 Comma separated, provide the trailing url slash. (`http://localhost:5173/,https://camjohnson26.github.io/task-manager-frontend/`)
 * Set Allowed Logout URLs too
 * Set Allowed Web Origins too
+* Be aware, Auth0 confusingly creates a test application for any new SPA
 * `npm install --save @auth0/auth0-react`
 * Create .env file on frontend to have `VITE_AUTH0_DOMAIN` and `VITE_AUTH0_CLIENT_ID` and `VITE_ORIGIN_URL`.
 Fill from settings and set the URL to the deployed location, with trailing url if needed (https://camjohnson26.github.io/task-manager-frontend/).
 Create .env.local and Copy from the settings and set to http://localhost:5173/VITE_ORIGIN_URL=http://localhost:5173/task-manager-frontend/
 * ALSO create .env.production.local to make sure deployed app uses the right env vars